sharreysuhendra/TuftsCS135-Intro-Machine-Learning/README.md

-# TuftsCS135 Intro to Machine Learning and Data Mining
+# Tufts CS135: Intro to Machine Learning and Data Mining
 Public-facing repository for homework and project code in Tufts' Intro to ML course for Fall 2021.
 All codes run through jupyter notebook, containing explanations and analysis.

 ## Python libraries used: